Millennium Gate Museum

 The Millennium Gate Museum (also known as The Gate) is a triumphal arch and Georgia history museum located in Atlanta, on 17th Street in the Atlantic Station district of Midtown.

+It was the largest classical monument created in the United States since the Jefferson Memorial in 1943.
+At 82 feet tall, it also surpassed the 77 foot tall Big Chicken and became the largest roadside attraction in Georgia.

-The monument celebrates peaceful accomplishment.
+The monument celebrates peaceful accomplishment and its supporters see celebrating classicism as celebrating democracy.
 The design was a collaboration of Rodney Mims Cook Jr and Hugh Petter of ADAM Architecture to refine the 10 winning entries from a design in competition in 2000.
+It is a project of the National Monuments Foundation.

 History

 The Millennium Gate Museum opened July 4, 2008, and cost approximately $20 million.
 CollinsCooperCarusi, Atlanta were the architects of record.
 Lady Henrietta Spencer-Churchill was the curator of the period rooms.
 Tunnell and Tunnell were the landscape architects.
 The arch had originally been intended for a location in Washington, DC, but failed to gain sufficient official support.

 The design is embellished with sculptural allegory by Scottish sculptor Alexander Stoddart, telling the story of peaceful accomplishment of the last 2000 years.
-Stoddart's Peace and Justice Gates flanking the arch were given the 2006 Palladio Prize for best American design of a public space.
+Stoddart's Peace and Justice Gates flanking the arch were given the 2006 Palladio Award for best American design of a public space.

 The arch inscription reads, in Latin: "This American monument was built to commemorate all peaceful accomplishment since the birth of Jesus Christ in the year of our Lord, MM."

-The response to the museum was mixed, with critics claiming that the design was inappropriate to the site, but the building is gaining acceptance over time.
+The initial response to the museum was mixed, with some critics claiming that the design was inappropriate to the site or the city, but the building was gaining acceptance after its first year installed.